priyanshupal1508/Netflix_Data_Analysis/README.md

 #TASKS COVERED:

 1.Find the most frequent movie genre on Netflix.<br>
-2.Identify the movie with the highest vote average.
+2.Identify the movie with the highest vote average.<br>
-3.Identify the movie with the highest popularity and its genre.
+3.Identify the movie with the highest popularity and its genre.<br>
-4.Identify the movie with the lowest popularity and its genre.
+4.Identify the movie with the lowest popularity and its genre.<br>
-5.Find which year has the most movies released.
+5.Find which year has the most movies released.<br>

 #TECHNOLOGIES USED:

-1.Python 3
+1.Python 3<br>
-2.Pandas
-3.NumPy
+2.Pandas<br>
+3.NumPy<br>
-4.Matplotlib or Seaborn (optional)
+4.Matplotlib or Seaborn (optional)<br>
-5.Jupyter Notebook or .py Script
+5.Jupyter Notebook or .py Script<br>

 #ABOUT THE PROJECT:
-This is a personal learning and practice project created to improve my Python and data analysis skills.
-It focuses on simple, readable code and clear insights rather than complex machine learning models.
-Anyone who wants to learn basic Exploratory Data Analysis (EDA) can use this project as a reference.

 This is a personal learning and practice project created to improve my Python and data analysis skills.
 It focuses on simple, readable code and clear insights rather than complex machine learning models.
 Anyone who wants to learn basic Exploratory Data Analysis (EDA) can use this project as a reference.